 Enhanced Services for Asylees and Vulnerable Noncitizens (ESAVN) Program

-The ESAVN program provides resettlement case management services for persons who are currently residing in California and are granted asylum by the United States (U.S.) Attorney General or the U.S. Secretary of Homeland Security, or who are eligible for assistance and services as members of “vulnerable populations” under the Trafficking and Crime Victim Assistance Program (TCVAP).
+The ESAVN program provides state level outreach and resettlement case management services for persons who are currently residing in California and are granted asylum by the United States (U.S.) Attorney General or the U.S. Secretary of Homeland Security, or who are eligible for assistance and services as members of “vulnerable populations” under the Trafficking and Crime Victim Assistance Program (TCVAP).

 - Individuals granted asylum

-The $8 million funding will be awarded by the CDSS to qualified nonprofit organizations in five geographic regions for a project period beginning June 1, 2022 ending June 30, 2023.
+The $8 million funding has been awarded by CDSS to qualified nonprofit organizations across four geographic regions for a project period beginning July 1, 2022 ending June 30, 2023.